VIAME/VIAME/docs/citations.md

 There have been a number of contributors to VIAME including, but not limited to:
-(Software Framework and Algorithms) Matt Dawkins, Jon Crall, Linus Sherrill, Matt Leotta, People from the Above References;
+(Software Framework and Algorithms) Matt Dawkins, Neal Siekierski, Jon Crall, Linus Sherrill, Matt Leotta, People from the Above References;
 (Graphical User Interfaces) Matthew Woehlke, Jacob Nesbitt, Brandon Davis, Bryon Lewis, Rusty Blue, Betsy McPhail, Aashish Chaudhary, Kyle Edwards,